xuqingfeng/caddy-rate-limit/README.md

 }
 ```

-- whitelist is the keyword for whitelisting your trusted ips, [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) is the IP range you don't want to implement `ratelimit`
+- whitelist is the keyword for whitelisting your trusted ips, [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) is the IP range you don't want to perform `rate limit`
 - resources is a list of files/directories to apply `rate limit`, one per line

 **Note:** If you don't want to apply `rate limit` on some special resources, add `^` in front of the path.